andrew-molten/language-buddy/README.md

 # Language Buddy

-## Setup

-You will need to create an openAI API key and place it in a .env file at the root like: API_KEY='uhver...'

 ## Why I'm building this app
 My wife is half German & speaks mostly German to my daughter.
 So I've been learning German too.
 Apps that I have been using are great or vocabulary, but it's still difficult to express myself in German.